-This course provides a foundation in mathematics subjects related to architectural and construction applications.
-Students will develop skills in mathematical thinking and problem solving, by employing the use of algebra, trigonometry and two- and three-dimensional geometry.
+Students develop foundational skills in mathematics subjects related to architectural and construction applications.
+Students will develop skills in mathematical thinking and problem solving, by employing the use of algebra, trigonometry, vectors and two- and three-dimensional geometry.

 MENG2016 Statics 42.0 Hours